Birds Florida

 Great Blue Heron With Long Neck, Sharp Yellow Beak, And Blue-gray Feathers Standing In Shallow Water

-The Great Blue Heron Is The Largest Heron In North America With A Slate gray Body Long Legs And A Sharp Yellowish Bill This Powerful Beak Allows It To Catch A Wide Range Of Prey Including Fish Amphibians Crustaceans And Even Small Mammals.
-It Hunts By Stalking Slowly Through Shallow Waters Before Striking With Lightning Speed.
+The Great Blue Heron Is One Of The Most Impressive Florida Birds With Long Beaks Standing As The Largest Heron In North America.
+With Its Slate Gray Body Long Legs And Sharp Yellowish Bill It Uses Its Powerful Beak To Catch Fish Amphibians And Even Small Mammals.
+This Patient Hunter Moves Slowly Through Shallow Waters Before Striking With Lightning Speed.

 King Rail